 Developed initially under an internal company research and development effort, USAF acquired two 7,500-lb gross UAV prototypes (known by General Atomics as Predator B) in October 2001 to evaluate their capability as a weapons platform and to carry an enhanced sensor payload.
-In June 2002, USAF issued a contract for a 10,000-lb prototype, based on the earlier prototypes.
-USAF has additionally ordered three more 10,000-lb UAVs, with the designation MQ-9.
-First preproduction version flew Oct.
-17,
+In June 2002, USAF issued a contract for a 10,000-lb prototype, based on the earlier models and has since committed to full production of this variant.

 The MQ-9 hunter-killer UAV flies higher, faster, and has significantly greater payload capacity than the MQ-1.
-With its 750-lb internal payload capacity, the MQ-9 will be able to carry simultaneously numerous payloads such as a larger, more capable camera system, SAR, MTS, and other detection systems.
-Its 3,000-lb external payload capacity will enable it to carry a combination of munitions.
-USAF is exploring various weapons mixes and a possible air-to-air role.
+With its 750-lb internal payload capacity and a turboprop engine, the MQ-9 will be able to carry numerous payloads such as a larger, more capable camera system, SAR, MTS, and other detection systems.
+Its 3,000-lb external payload capacity will enable it to carry a combination of air-to-ground munitions.
+Like the MQ-1 Predator, the MQ-9 can be flown line of sight or remotely via satellite link.
+The official name for this version has yet to be determined.

-OC-135 Open Skies Brief: A modified C-135 aircraft that flies unarmed observation and verification flights over nations that are parties to the 1992 Open Skies Treaty.
+OC-135 Open Skies

+Brief: A modified C-135 aircraft that flies unarmed observation and verification flights over nations that are parties to the 1992 Open Skies Treaty.

-Function: Reconnaissance aircraft.
+- Function: Reconnaissance aircraft.
 Operator: ACC.

-First Flight: June 1993.
+- First Flight: June 1993.

-Delivered: October 1993-96.
+- Delivered: October 1993-96.

-IOC: October 1993.
+IOC: October 1993

-Production: three.

-Inventory: two.
+- Production: three. - Inventory: two.

 Unit Location: Offutt AFB, Neb.

-Power Plant: four Pratt & Whitney TF33-P-5 turbofans, each 16,050 lb thrust.
+Contractor: Boeing.
+Power Plant: four Pratt & Whitney TF33-P-5 turbofans,

-Accommodation: seating for 38.
+Accommodation: seating for 35, incl cockpit crew, aircraft maintenance crew, foreign representatives, and crew members from the Defense Threat Reduction Agency.
 Dimensions: span 131 ft, length 135 ft, height 42 ft.
 Weight: gross 297,000 lb.
 Ceiling: 50,000 ft (basic C-135).